soniccat/symb/README.md

     java -jar ./XcodeBuilder -symbolicate -c "./crash.crash" -o "./symbolicated" -arch armv7

-and I will have symbolicated crashlogs for every stored version.
+and I will have symbolicated crashlogs for every stored version which have the same UUID with the crashlog (https://developer.apple.com/library/ios/qa/qa1765/_index.html).
 The tool performs a manuall sybolicaitons according this rules: http://stackoverflow.com/questions/13574933/ios-crash-reports-atos-not-working-as-expected/13576028#13576028

 3) Light ftp synchronization.
 It means all new files since the last synchronization will be uploaded and downloaded.